Skip to main content

-Christie spent the first 6 years of her life in St. Paul.
-When she was 3 years old, her sister was born and then her parents divorced.
+When she was 3 years old, her sister was born, and then her parents divorced.

-Christie went to high school in Oakdale, Connecticut.
+Christie went to high school in Oakdale, Connecticut, which is near Groton Naval Base.
 For her first 3 years, she played soccer, basketball, and softball and was a flag twirler.
-Starting during the summer after her junior year, she worked as a waitress at Bee Bee Dairy Restaurant, a family restaurant that is located in nearby Waterford.
+Starting during the summer after her junior year, she worked as a waitress at Bee Bee Dairy, which was a family-owned restaurant in nearby Waterford.

-In 1991, Christie moved to St. Paul, MN to attend college and be near family members.
+In 1991, Christie moved to St. Paul to attend college in order to work in law and be near her family.

 In 2009, Christie earned her Paralegal Certificate at Hamline University.
 In Fall, she interned at a law firm in Apple Valley, learning about several areas of law.
 She completed the certificate program summa cum laude, with a 4.0 g.p.a.

-Karl and Christie have 2 kids.
-Their son Alexander, 25, died at age 22 on November 30, 2020 from an accidental fentanyl overdose.
+Their son Alexander, 27, died at age 22 on November 30, 2020 from an accidental fentanyl overdose.
 Alexander had suffered from multiple severe mental health issues after his dad died.
 Then, he became dependent on opioids after being introduced to them by “a friend” between 11th and 12th grade.
 Then, he became blind from a rare hereditary disease in December 2019.
-Lastly, the COVID-19 pandemic was really tough of his extroverted self.
-Their daughter Megan, 19, works part-time and is going to college part-time to become a mental health and/or substance abuse counselor.
-She also distributes free fentanyl testing strips to places that people who are addicted to drugs are likely to be and educates people about drugs, ways to start being in recovery, and fentanyl testing strips.
+Lastly, the COVID-19 pandemic was really tough on his extroverted self.

 Beau knows diddly. 😉